sweatC/OpenWeather/README.md

 # OpenWeather

-If you want to fast check weather in the particular city.
+If you want to fast check the weather in a particular city.

 ![App view](OpenWeather.png)